 But as it turns out, Windows 10X was not to be.
 Microsoft apparently reversed course, announcing that there would be no 10X launch, and that instead many of the mostly UI and UX features would be instead incorporated into Windows itself.

-Windows 10 "Sun Valley," the code name for the 21H2 version of Windows, would serve as the revisioning of Windows 10X, with new icons, a new Start menu, and a more consistent UI.
+Windows 10 "Sun Valley," the code name for UX changes, would serve as the revisioning of Windows 10X, with new icons, a new Start menu, and a more consistent UI.